abitofhelp/servicelib/stringutil/README.md

-# String Utilities Package
+# Stringutil Module

-The `stringutil` package provides additional string manipulation utilities beyond what's available in the standard library.
+The Stringutil Module provides additional string manipulation utilities beyond what's available in the standard library.
 It offers a collection of helper functions for common string operations that are frequently needed in Go applications.

 ## Features